Yummybatsoup/Legend27/doc/user-case-specificationTask1&4.md

 ### Alternative Flows
 #### S1.
 Incorrect base URL

-1.	{Search Information} If the system receives the base URL, that have no data inside or have empty URL
+1.	{Search Information} If the system receives the URL, that have no data inside or have empty URL
-2. Console will display “input wrong URL” message
+2. Console will display “invalid URL” message
-Ask the user to reinput the URL, to {Enter Input}

-#### S2.
-Incorrect Terms
-1.	{Search Information} If the system receives the Terms that are not defined.
-2. Console will display “Undefined Terms” message, with the explainion of how to input the Terms, such as the term consist of 4 numbers, first two represent the academic year and the last two refer to the semester.
-3. Ask the user to reinput the Terms, to {Enter Input}

-#### S3.
-Incorrect Subject
-1.	{Search Information} If the system receives the subject that are not defined.
-2. Console will display “Undefined Subject” message, with the list of all defined subject.
-3. Ask the user to reinput the Subject, to {Enter Input }

 # User-case: View Timetable